pwtail/vinyl_prev/README.md

 reasons, the obvious ones being testability and documentation.
 The time will tell, but I think, the sync version of *vinyl* will be used widely too.

-**Minimalistic API**
+**Minimalistic write API**

-As was said already, *vinyl* provides a more minimalistic API than django.
+As was said already, *vinyl*'s API is more minimalistic than django's.
 That's because not all
-decisions in django are a good fit for a universal framework, supporting both sync and async modes at the same time.
+decisions in django are a good fit for a universal framework, supporting both sync and async modes.

-Regarding the query builder (queryset usage), *vinyl* fully copies the django API.
-The querysets are lazy in django, so this is pretty cheap to provide.
+Regarding the query builder (working with querysets), *vinyl* almost fully copies the django API.
+The querysets are lazy in django, so this is pretty cheap to support.
+This is the API for reading data from the database.

 Speaking of the CRUD operations with objects (model instances), the API starts to be different, being more minimalistic and more explicit.
 For example, currently, there is no `obj.save()` method, with `.insert()` and `. update()` being provided instead.
+This is the API for write operations.

+A simpler write API eliminates the need to track complex chains of related objects to calculate the sequence of writes that need to be performed.

 **Lazy attributes**